symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 You can create your supernode using :ref:`Symbol Bootstrap <enroll-supernode-with-bootstrap>`, which is the easiest method, or :ref:`manually <enroll-supernode-manually>`.

+.. note:: The Supernode program is only open for testing on TESTNET right now.
+The program will be open on MAINNET shortly.

 .. _enroll-supernode-with-bootstrap:

 **********************